kevinweber/wbounce/readme.txt

 Demo and more information on the developer's website: [kevinw.de/wbounce/](http://kevinw.de/wbounce/)

+You want to enhance this plugin?
+Please [contribute on Github](https://github.com/kevinweber/wbounce).
+I'm looking for an WordPress enthusiast who further develops this plugin; I'll give you guidance and promote you and the plugin.

 = Features: =
 * Display inline popup before the user leaves the site
-* Alternatively display popup on enter or after a certain time period
+* Alternatively display popup on enter or after a certain time period (self-acting fire)
 * Set custom content via backend
 * Shortcodes are supported
 * Determine sensitivity, cookie expiration, hesitation, and more